|

 that band and went their separate ways.
 That was a good band with good

 musicians.
 I still hope to record some of the stuff”.
+Since that time Rusty has focused

 on jamming with different people.
 He’s looking for musicians who live in